GDRCode/verkada-api-go/README.md

 # Verkada API Go Client

 This module implements a Go wrapper for Verkada's public API endpoints.
 Methods across the different product lines are provided as well as structs for query parameters, body parameters, and responses.

-The public API documentation can be found here: https://apidocs.verkada.com/reference/introduction
+This is an The public API documentation can be found here: https://apidocs.verkada.com/reference/introduction

 Usage of Verkada's public API depends on a properly scoped API key generated within the Command platform.